frederic-perez/AmE-dictionary/dictionary.md

 __wastebasket__
 __wastrel__ :two::hammer:
 __watch caps__
-__watch your six__ _Idiom_ Your intuitions are correct; the phrase 'watch your six' does indeed mean 'watch your back.'
+__watch your six__ _idiom_ Your intuitions are correct; the phrase 'watch your six' does indeed mean 'watch your back.'
 It refers to the 6 position on the face of a clock.
 Keep an extra set of eyes on the back of your head. _Dude, be careful man.
 Watch your six._
 __watchdog__ _n_ :two::hammer: _Privacy watchdogs are calling on the Federal Trade Commission to investigate._
 __watchword__
 __water buffalo__